cyborgyn/amiga-gentoo-image/README.md

 * shutdown -h halts the kernel, but a few seconds later it Oops'es with stuck process (obvious: no software power down exists)
 * kernel uses just a single block of memory, amiboot is outdated, doesn't pass this to it
   * workaround (sort of): you can still use zorro2+chip RAM through /dev/z2ram block device (fe.: to create swap file)
+* Kernel drivers:
+  * Legacy IDE drivers works only, libata versions not 6.0
+  * SCSI drivers are not initialized timely in kernel 5.10, only in 4.19

 [@world installed packages](documentation/packages.md)